hero media

 Outback View Holiday Park

-The Outback View Holiday Park (previously known as the Lake View Caravan Park) is a town-based campground for those who don’t want to stray too far from the action.
-Now under new ownership, this doggo-friendly accommodation is currently undergoing a bit of a facelift.
+The Outback View Holiday Park (previously known as the Lake View Caravan Park) is a campground at the fringe of town for those who don’t want to stray too far from the action.
+This doggo-friendly stay has cabin accommodation, as well as powered and unpowered sites for campers and caravanners alike.
+Facilities include barbecues, laundry and pool.

 Address: 1 Mann Street, Broken Hill